Scroll to content

 Homework is set every Friday afternoon and is due in the following Thursday.
 Our Maths homework is linked to the work completed in class that week to reinforce learning.
 English homework consists of a reading comprehension task, an online 'Spelling Frame' task based on the week's spelling patterns and a paper based spelling task with the same spellings.

-If there are any issues regarding access to a suitable devise or to internet access then please contact Mr. Abram as we can organise a breaktime homework club one day a week if needed, where the homework can be completed.
+If there are any issues regarding access to a suitable devise or to internet access then we do offer a homework club one day a week if needed, where the homework can be completed.
 Ideally though, homework should be completed at home.

 Please ensure that homework books with the completed comprehension and spelling activities inside are handed in on Thursday morning at the very latest so they can be marked and sent out again the following day.